enginyilmaaz/windows-shutdown-helper/README.md

 - **System Idle** - Triggers after the system has been idle for a specified duration
 - **Countdown (From Now)** - Triggers after a specified amount of time from creation
 - **Every Day by Hour (Certain Time)** - Triggers daily at a specific time
+- **Bluetooth Device Not Reachable** - Triggers when a selected BLE device goes out of range (no pairing required)

 ### General
 - Up to 5 concurrent actions